 But the increased data collection comes with challenges of its own.
 As companies collect more data, tasks that used to be simple become more complex.
 Sending a newsletter broadcast out to your email list becomes increasingly risky to your brand reputation as your popularity grows.
 The stakes are raised.
 Data errors, irregularities, and improper formatting threaten to break the personalization veil and tarnish your brand in the eyes of interested prospects.

-Let’s take a look at some of the most common marketing operations challenges
+Let’s take a look at some of the most common challenges marketers face:

 1. Connecting Disconnected Platforms